ccht-ncsu/FigureGen/CONTAINER-README.md

 ##### Execute FigureGen

 Next, we will execute the `FigureGen` program multiple times and specify the subdirectory containing the data each time.
-If we assume that there are three and that they are named according to the pattern `run[n]`, for example `/home/myname/alldata/run1` (or `c:\myname\alldata\run1`):
+If we assume that there are three subdirectories and that they are named according to the pattern `run[n]`, for example `/home/myname/alldata/run1` (or `c:\myname\alldata\run1`):

 ```
 docker exec -it --workdir=/data/run1 figuregen mpirun -np <num processes> figuregen -I <input file name>